Want a truly great marriage? Start with kindness

 Kindness is not always easy in marriage

 I know this is hard.
 Being kind is an easy concept that can be difficult to implement.
 I have marital frustrations, too.
 But when we take the time to water with kindness (grace and mercy in this case) we will find a much greener field of grass than when we water with negativity and harshness.
-Research by The Gottman Institute says that it takes 5 positive comments to balance 1 negative comment.
+Research by John Gottman at The Gottman Institute says that it takes 5 positive comments to balance 1 negative comment.
 Think about that for a minute.
 FIVE!
 That’s a lot of grace and mercy to balance one negative remark.

+There are many different ways to show kindness in marriage and the important thing is to make the effort.
 Let’s spend this week finding opportunities to share grace and mercy with our spouse for a greener marital lawn!

 Have fun!